 One of the most popular places to put an air purifier is in the bedroom.
-A lot happens in the bedroom and the air can become full of dust, bacteria, and allergens.
-Those pollutants can make you sick or keep you from sleeping well.
+A lot happens in the bedroom, and the air can become full of dust, bacteria, and allergens.
+Those pollutants can make you sick and keep you from sleeping well.

-Air purifiers do a great job of eliminating and reducing odor in your bedroom.
-We spend a lot of time in our bedrooms and they also can be the home of some smelly things, like dirty laundry and even bathrooms.
+Air purifiers do a great job of reducing and eliminating odors in your bedroom.
+We spend a lot of time in our bedrooms, and they can be the home of some smelly things, like dirty laundry and bathrooms.

-Dust collects on everything.
-And sometimes it feels like you can never get rid of it.
-You dust one day and the next day there is more.
+Dust collects on everything, and sometimes it feels like you can never get rid of it.
+You dust one day and the next day there's more.
 Dust can cause sneezing and eye, throat, and nose irritation.
-Luckily air purifiers are great for reducing dust.
+Luckily, air purifiers are great for reducing dust.
 For more information on dust reduction with and without an air purifier, check out this blog post.

 It's important to keep the allergies outside.
-Allergies can come from dust, pets, and other pollutants and can make you miserable.
+Allergies can come from dust, pets, and other pollutants—and they all can make you miserable.
 Air purifiers are perfect for reducing pet dander and other pollutants in the air that cause allergies.

 Not all bacteria is transferred through touch or surfaces.
 A lot of harmful bacteria and viruses are airborne and transmitted through the air.
-Some air purifiers, like the AirSoap, can capture and kill these bacteria.
+Some air purifiers, like the AirSoap, can capture and kill 99.99% of harmful viruses.*

 You may be wondering what the difference is and if you need both.
-Air purifiers and humidifiers both do very different things.
-Humidifiers only control the humidity in a room.
-This can be beneficial for eliminating and reducing dryness of skin, eyes, nose, and throat — especially during cold, dry months.
-Humidifiers can also help with allergies (clearing nasal passages) and can even reduce snoring.
+Air purifiers and humidifiers do very different things.
+Humidifiers control only the humidity in a room.
+This can be beneficial for eliminating and reducing dryness of skin, eyes, nose, and throat, especially during cold, dry months.
+Humidifiers can also help with allergies (clearing nasal passages) and reduce snoring.

-Air purifiers reduce odor, eliminate airborne pathogens and allergens, and also reduce dust and mold.
-All things humidifiers cannot do.
-That is why it's important to have both and not choose one of the other thinking they are equal.
+Air purifiers reduce odor, eliminate airborne pathogens and allergens, and also reduce dust and mold—all things humidifiers can't do.
+That is why it's important to have both and not choose one or the other.

 Do your research when shopping for an air purifier.
 Determine why you are buying it.
-Not all air purifiers are the same nor do they do the same things.
-There are many differences.
-We go over those differences in our blog "Air Purifiers 101."
+Not all air purifiers are the same, nor do they do the same things.
+We go over those differences in our blog post, "Air Purifiers 101."